Application service provider

 An application service provider (ASP) is a business providing application software generally through the Web.
+ASPs that specialize in a particular application (such as a medical billing program) may be referred to as providing software as a service.

 The ASP model

 The application software resides on the vendor's system and is accessed by users through a communication protocol.
 Alternatively, the vendor may provide special purpose client software.
 Client software may interface with these systems through an application programming interface.